LearnPolkadot/DOTspot_posts/README.md

    - Leave Allow edits by maintainers checked
    - Click - Create pull request again to submit your article
    - You should have received an email from Github stating you just pushed a commit
 10. That's it!
 You have just submitted your article for listing on the DOTspot.
-Articles are reviewed and once approved you will receive a GitHub notification that your articles has been merged to the master branch and will be displayed on the site.
+Please allow 24-72hrs for your article to be reviewed.
+Once your article has been approved you will receive a GitHub notification that your articles has been merged to the master branch which will allow your article to be displayed on the DOTspot site.